-Here’s one of my favorite green smoothie recipes!
+Here’s one of my favorite green smoothie recipes with blueberries!

 - 1 pear, cored (or 1 banana, peeled)

 - 1 cup (148 grams) fresh or frozen blueberries

 - 2 small handfuls ( roughly 60 grams) baby spinach

 - 8 ounces (236 ml) unsweetened almond milk

 Directions: Start by adding the liquid to your blender (see my blender recommendations), followed by the soft fruit.
 Add the greens to your blender last.
 Blend on high for 30 seconds or until the smoothie is creamy.